DefJM/voice2md/README.md

 # voice2md: Transcribe Apple voice memos to markdown

 ## Getting started

-### Prequequisite: Ollama is installed on your machine
+### Install Ollama

-You can install Ollama directly from their homepage: https://ollama.com.
-Make sure it is running, by testing it by running it the usual way through the command line.
+Install Ollama from https://ollama.com.
+Verify it's running by testing via command line.
+Pull the llm-model of your choice, e.g. `ollama pull llama3.2:3b`.

-### Step 1: Install dependencies
+### Install dependencies

 From the root folder of the project, run: